LAST UPDATED: July 16, 2019

 A: Even the best moisture detector doesn't have a "mold" setting, but it can identify pockets of moisture that may contain mold spores.

 Q: Can I use a moisture meter both inside and outside?

 A: Most moisture meters work within a designated temperature range, such as between 32 degrees and 104 degrees Fahrenheit.
 You can use them both indoors and out; just make sure the battery isn't low so it functions to the best of its abilities.

 Our pick for the best moisture meter is the Calculated Industries AccuMASTER Duo Pro Pin & Pinless Moisture Meter.
 It's a versatile, dual moisture meter because it functions as both a pin and pinless device.
 It works on brick, concrete, drywall, plaster, and carpet.
-It's also is easy to use and is very accurate.
+It's also easy to use and very accurate.